Processing a document in Adobe Acrobat Pro means that you will need to complete the following four steps:

 If you are starting with a digital file go to Tools -> Create PDF, then choose whichever option best suits your digital file.

-One nifty aspect of Adobe Acrobat Pro DC is the ability to customize the tools that you want on your sidebar panel.
-This allows you to have exactly what you need at your fingertips, rather than going back and forth between the Tools and Document panels in order to do what you need to get done.
-You can also open/close other panels on your documents page, including the Navigation pane, the Page Controls, the Menu Bar, Button Labels, various Rulers & Grids, and Cursor Coordinates.
+A convenient aspect of Adobe Acrobat Pro DC is the ability to customize the tools that you want shown on the sidebar panel.
+This allows you to have exactly what you need for your particular project.
+You are also able to open/close other panels on your documents page, including the Navigation pane, the Page Controls, the Menu Bar, Button Labels, various Rulers & Grids, and Cursor Coordinates.

 You can find all of these customization options under View -> Show/Hide.